 The role of WLAN technology expands into many industry sectors and supports digital transformation initiatives, offering benefits such as quicker time-to-market, more efficient operations, and an improved customer experience.
 These market sectors include retail and e-commerce, education, government, transportation, agricultural, manufacturing, and healthcare.
 An example of a new market entry is seen in the automobile sector.
 Connected cars generate about 25 gigabytes (GB) of data each hour [3].
 A large portion of this data needs to be uploaded to the cloud and Wi-Fi is a compelling technology to address such a use case.
 An example of WLAN market is industrial automation, with hard real-time cyclic control, machine tools, and production lines requiring 10 ms to 1 ms [9] one-way latency.

-The emerging of the metaverse is on the horizon.
+The emergence of the metaverse is on the horizon.
 Augmented and virtual reality (AR/VR) hardware are key user interfaces to access the metaverse.
 The AR/VR hardware, and the metaverse in general rely on the WLAN technology to connect users to servers that provide the essential services and/or to offload the demanding computation to nearby compute devices or cloud computation resources.
 The stringent motion-to-photon latency requirement (< 20 milliseconds [4]) and the throughput required to render immersive “reality” continue to raise challenges for the WLAN technology.

 WLAN deployments are also expected to play a major role in addressing the digital divide.
 The Wireless Broadband Alliance (WBA) has shown that Wi-Fi is the most cost-effective and efficient technology for closing the digital divide in small towns, rural areas, and other sparsely populated locations, using the optimal backhaul solution available [5].

 The annual shipment of WLAN devices was expected to reach 4.2 billion in 2022 and 18 billion Wi-Fi devices were expected to be in use that year [6].
-These devices are becoming more and more diverse, from AR/VR headset, laptops, smartphones, game consoles, smart speakers, security cameras to M2M devices for the industry and agricultural sectors.
+These devices are becoming more and more diverse, from AR/VR headsets, laptops, smartphones, game consoles, smart speakers, security cameras to Mobile to Mobile (M2M) devices for the industry and agricultural sectors.

 Reported by IDC [7], the worldwide VR hardware including consumer and commercial tethered and stand-alone VR headset shipments increased ~5 times, from 2.1 MU in 2016 to 10.8 MU in 2021, with the corresponding revenue quadrupled from $1.1 billions to $4.4 billions.
 Further projected by the IDC Research [8], the worldwide AR/VR hardware shipment will grow from 9.7 MU in 2022 to 29.9 MU with a total 32.0% CAGR.